Warren Spahn rumors, news

 -

 • Today in White Sox History: November 11Charley Lau, seen here catching Hall-of-Famer Warren Spahn, got his greatest notoriety as a batting coach.
-On this day 43 years ago, Lau was hired to a record-setting, six-year deal to coach White Sox hitters. | Los Angeles Examiner/USC Libraries/Corbis via Getty Images Charley Lau comes to Chicago, with a record-breaking contract 1926 The White Sox traded one future Hall-of-Famer player-m...2024Visit the page White Sox contract
+On this day 43 years ago, Lau was hired to a record-setting, six-year deal to coach White Sox hitters. | Los Angeles Examiner/USC Libraries/Corbis via Getty Images Charley Lau comes to Chicago, with a record-breaking contract 1926 The White Sox traded one future Hall-of-Famer player-m...2024Click for news about White Sox

 -